JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part1.md

 # How to solve a classification problem with a reusable pipeline workflow - 1
+# Choosing between ML models using pipes for code reuse
 While browsing on posts, we will able to find some *recipes* of how to start in the ML world, the popular *"Hello World!"*.
 Usually, them involved next steps: Data Gathering, Data Preparation, Train your Model, Evaluate it, Improve...
 At the end, depending of the type of solution, if it is a competition, we will submit the predictions and if it is a Real World Problem, we will continue with the deployment step.